This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • In 2016, more than 1.9 billion adults, ages 18 and older, were overweight.
 Of these, more than 650 million were obese.

-• 39% of adults 18 years and older were overweight in 2016 and 13% were obese.
+• 39% of adults over 18 years of age were overweight in 2016 and 13% were obese.

 If we analyze the data, we can realize that this problem is a time bomb and is affecting more and more people.
 And sadly this pandemic DOES affect children.